davenkin/andy-springboot-sample/ADRs/006_request_process_flow.md

 For deleting data, first load the `AggregateRoot` and then delete it.
 For example, for deleting an `Equipment`

-1. Request arrived at `EquipmentController`:
+1. Request arrives at `EquipmentController`:

 ```java
     @DeleteMapping("/{equipmentId}")